MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitassignacxrequestpreprocesscallback.md

 ### -param RequestType

 An [ACX_REQUEST_TYPE enum](/windows-hardware/drivers/ddi/acxrequest/ne-acxrequest-acx_request_type) that defines different request types, such as AcxRequestTypeAny or AcxRequestTypeEvent.

 ### -param Set

-Optional GUID to identify the associated (TBD - what type of?)
+Optional GUID to identify the associated (TBD - what type of, for example KSPROPSETID_*?)
 Set.

 ### -param Id

-TBD - An ID value that TBD
+An ID value that TBD.

 ## -returns